Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 \section{MILO Formulations}

-In this section, we discuss a recent mixed integer linear optimization ($\milo$) formulation proposed by~\cite{aghaei2021}.
+In this section, we discuss a recent mixed integer linear optimization ($\milo$) formulation proposed by~\citet{aghaei2021}.
 Then, we propose four $\milo$ formulations (two flow-based and two cut-based) for designing optimal binary classification trees.
-For brevity purposes and ease of comparisons, we employ similar notations employed by~\cite{aghaei2021}.
+For brevity purposes and ease of comparisons, we employ similar notations employed by~\citet{aghaei2021}.
 Given a training dataset $\mathcal{T} := \{x^i,y^i\}_{i \in I}$ consisting of datapoints indexed in the set $I$.
-Each row $i \in I$ of $\mathcal{T}$ consists of binary features, indexed in the set $F$ and collected in the vector $x^i \in \{0,1\}^{|F|}$, and a label $y^i$, drawn from the finite set of $K$ classes.
+Each row $i \in I$ of $\mathcal{T}$ consists of binary features, indexed in the set $F$ and collected in the vector $x^i \in \{0,1\}^{|F|}$, and a label $y^i$, drawn from the finite set of $K$ classes. $F$ is the result of some encoding process (e.g. one-hot encoding, bucketization, binning, etc.) allowing for both discrete and continuous feature sets.
 For every datapoint $i \in I$ and every feature $f \in F$, binary parameter $x^i_f$ equals one if datapoint $i$ observes feature $f$.
-Graph $G_h=(V,E)$ denotes the input decision tree with height $h$, where $1 \le h \in \mathbb{N}$ is the maximal depth of a classification vertex in the assigned decision tree.
+Directed graph $G_h=(V,E)$ denotes the binary decision tree with depth $h$, where $1 \le h \in \mathbb{N}$ is the maximal depth of a classification vertex in the assigned decision tree.
 The number of vertices and edges of $G_h$ are represented by $n := |V| = 2^{h+1} - 1$ and $m := |E| = 2^{h+1} - 2$, respectively.
-The vertex set $V$ is the union of the branching vertex set, $B \subset V$, and the leaf vertex set, $L \subset V$, with $B \cap L = \emptyset$.
+The vertex set $V$ is the union of the branching vertex set, $[1,\dots,2^h-1]= B \subset V$, and the leaf vertex set, $[2^h,\dots,2^{h+1}-1]=L \subset V$, with $B \cap L = \emptyset$.